 ignore-patterns Add files or directories matching the regex patterns to the blacklist.
 The regex matches against base names, not paths.

 persistent Pickle collected data for later comparisons.

-- load-plugins List of plugins (as comma separated values of python module names) to load, usually to register additional checkers. - jobs Use multiple processes to speed up Pylint.
-Specifying 0 will auto-detect the number of processors available to use.
+load-plugins List of plugins (as comma separated values of python module names) to load, usually to register additional checkers.